Colwich railway accident: Recommendations

 The Inspector's report recommended changing the signalling system so that a flashing yellow sequence could only occur when the route was set across the whole junction, as the driver was expecting.
 A second recommendation was to inhibit wheel slide protection (WSP) during an emergency brake application – practical tests suggested the train could then have stopped before fouling the junction.
 The latter recommendation was not implemented.

 Memorial

 Local resident Alf Taylor created a memorial to Eric Goode at the site of the accident, which he looked after until his death in 1997.
 On 17 September 2006, the Sunday before the 20th anniversary of the accident, the garden was re-dedicated.

+In 2010 a new road in Crewe, where Eric Goode was based was named after him.
+The road is on the site of the railway bingo club he frequented.